Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 - How to hire and manage a team (relevant only if you are scaling past a solo chair)

 The real value of coaching is not the information.
-Most of this content exists for free online.
+Because of this, most of this content exists for free online.
 I have written about it myself.
 You can read my guides on how to become a six figure hairstylist or what KPIs to track every week without spending a dime.

 What you are paying for is three things: